IBM/iot-analytics-anomaly/README.md

 ```

 The output of the previous command should include a "deployment_id" and a "model_id".
-Place these into your .env file as "WATSON_ML_DEPLOYMENT_ID" and "WATSON_ML_MODEL_ID"
+Place these into your .env file as "WATSON_ML_DEPLOYMENT_ID" and "WATSON_ML_MODEL_ID".

+After adding the WML credentials, we can test the registed function with the following command

 ```
 python scripts/invoke_model_function.py
 ```